DemondLove/Expedia-Hotel-Prediction-Workflow/README.md

 convertCategoricalVariablesToDummyVariables: Convert categorical variables into dummy variables

-logEndOfDataPipeline: Export dataset into the Analytics Layer
+exportDataset: Export dataset into the Analytics Layer

 *Functions can be found in the src/pandasWorkflow/pandasDataPreparationUtils.py